Dan503/mq-scss/README.md

 ## Installation

+If you have never used npm before, install [Node.js](https://nodejs.org).
+Then set a command line interface to your project folder (`cd C:/path/to/folder`).
+Then run `npm init` and follow the prompts.

+Everyone needs to do these next two steps:

 ```````````

 npm install mq-scss --save

 ```````````

 Import mq-scss at the top of your main Sass file (note that the exact path will differ depending on your folder structure)